datocms/react-datocms/docs/video-player.md

 ## Advanced usage: the `useVideoPlayer` hook

-Despite we try our best to make the `<VideoPlayer />` suitable and easy to use for most normal use cases, there are situation where you may need to leverage the `<MuxPlayer />` directly.
+Despite we try our best to make the `<VideoPlayer />` suitable and easy to use for most normal use cases, there are situations where you may need to leverage the `<MuxPlayer />` directly (let's suppose you wrote your special wrapper component around the `<MuxPlayer />` and you need a bunch of props to pass).
 If that's the case, fill free to use the hook we provide: `useVideoPlayer`.

-`useVideoPlayer` takes data coming in the shape they are produced from DatoCMS API and return props that you can pass to dhe `<MuxPlayer />` component: that's pretty much what the `<VideoPlayer />` does internally.
+`useVideoPlayer` takes data coming in the shape they are produced from DatoCMS API and return props that you can pass to the `<MuxPlayer />` component.
+That's pretty much what the `<VideoPlayer />` does internally.

 ### Example

 ```
-import
+import { useVideoPlayer } from 'react-datocms';

 const data = {
   muxPlaybackId: 'ip028MAXF026dU900bKiyNDttjonw7A1dFY',